configwizard/neo-docs/content/tutorials/containers.md

 ### Owner ID

-You will need to get the owner ID from the wallet private key.
+Before continuing, you will need to get the owner ID from the wallet private key.
 The owner ID is not the same as the wallet ID or public key.
 A straight forward way to do this is

 {{< tabs >}}
 {{% tab name="Go" %}}